losuindaAhmed/AutomationForProductPurchaseFlow/README.md

  ### 👨🏼‍🔬Tests
  The task is divided into 3 parts:
  Part 1: Test Login
-- **Objective**: Verify that a valid user can successfully log into the Appliction by utilizing pre-generated user credentials provided in the test data file (Data-Driven Approach).
+- **Objective**: Verify that a valid user can successfully log into the Appliction by utilizing pre-generated -user credentials provided in the test data file (Data-Driven Approach).
+Part 2: Select a Product and Add to Cart
+- **Objective**: Select any product from the product listing page and add it to the cart.
-- Part 2: Invalid Login Scenarios
+-  Part 3: Proceed to Checkout
-- **Objective**: Test various invalid login scenarios.
+- **Objective**: Navigate to the cart page and proceed to the checkout process
+- Part 4: Enter Shipping and Payment Information
+- **Objective**:Input shipping and All payment details
-- Part 3: Both Fields Empty
+ -  Part 5: Complete the Order
+- **Objective** :Finalize the order by submitting the confirmation

   ### Execution